Code-Institute-Submissions/milestone_project_1-6/README.md

 * are married or partnered
 * aged 45-54

-They listen to the genre occasionally, significantly jazz makes them happy and the most known title is "What a Wonderful World" performed by Louis Armstrong.
+They listen to the genre occasionally, jazz makes them happy and the most known title is "What a Wonderful World" performed by Louis Armstrong.
 The challenges for the bar is to target the customers from such a widely spread demographics.

 ### User story